appbaseio/reactive-manual/docs/v1/getting-started/AppbaseMap.md

 - **markerOnIndex**: is the event which is fired when any element is added into the map.
 It has argument which contains the object which was indexed.
     - `markerOnClick`, `markerOnDblclick`, `markerOnMouseover`, `markerOnMouseout` are the events which will be fired on click, doubleclick, mouse over, mouse out actions on markers.
 - **mapStyle**: is the property which set the default map style.
 Available options for mapStyle is: `"MapBox"`, `"Blue Essence"`, `"Blue Water"`,  `"Flat Map"`,  `"Light Monochrome"`,  `"Midnight Commander"`,  `"Unsaturated Browns"`.
+- **searchAsMoveDefault**: `Boolean`: is the property which set the default value of `searchAsMove` component.
+By default it's value is false.  /
+- **requestSize**: `Number`: is the property which set the size in request.
+By default it's value is 100.
 - **depends**: is the property which contains the object of sensor and method, In above example on change of "CitySensor" value then it will trigger `reposition` internal method of AppbaseMap.
 We exposed few methods to use on changing of dependency: `reposition`, `SearchAsMove`, `MapStyles`.